Highly Resilient Retaining Wall Utilizing Giken’s Implant Landslide Prevention Method

 What’s Press-in Method?

-The Press-in Method is one of the pile jacking methods that use a static jacking force to install piles into the ground.
-Its environmental impact of noise and vibration is smaller than those of conventional piling methods using drop hammers or vibratory hammers.
+The Press-in Method is one of the pile jacking methods that uses a static jacking force to install piles into the ground.
+Its environmental impact of noise and vibration is smaller than that of conventional piling methods using drop hammers or vibratory hammers.

 One of the characteristics of the Press-in Method that provides an essential difference from the other pile jacking methods is that a reaction force is secured from the previously installed piles.